jscs-dev/node-jscs/README.md

 ### requireDotNotation

-Requires member expressions to use dot notation when possible
+Requires member expressions to use dot notation when possible.
+Note, if you specify the --es3 option to JSCS, ES3 keywords and future reserved words MUST remain quoted.

 Type: `Boolean`